So, you’ve built a pool just in time for summer. But when you try to use it, you are assaulted by large, biting, seemingly indestructible flies.

 Table of Contents

-Horseflies are large, darkly-coloured flies with visible compound eyes and can range in size from 1cm to 2.5cm.
+Horseflies are large, fast-flying insects known for their sharp bites.
+They are attracted to warm, moist environments, such as swimming pools, due to their reflective surfaces and the carbon dioxide exhaled by humans.
 They are most commonly found near horse stables, cattle, standing water, such as ponds and pools, slow-moving streams and rivers, and long damp grass.

 As highly adapted visual hunters, they are attracted to large dark objects, movement, and carbon dioxide, all of which are traits found in warm-blooded mammals.